meodai/fettepalette/README.md

 import {generateRandomColorRamp} from 'colordescription';

 function generateRandomColorRamp  ({
   total:                10,    // total of base colors in the ramp

   centerHue:            180,   // at what hue should the generation start at

   hueCycle:             0.3,   // hsl spins how much should the hue change over
                                // the curve, 0: not at all, 1: one full rainbow

   offsetTint:           0.1,   // offset for the tints

   offsetShade:          0.1,   // offset of the shades

   curveMethod:         'arc',  // what method is used to draw the curve in the
-                              // HSV color model
+                               // HSV color model, also takes a function

   curveAccent:          0,     // how accentuated is the curve
                                // (depends heavely on curveMethod)

   tintShadeHueShift:    0.1,   // defines how shifted the hue is in
                                //for the shades and the tints

   offsetCurveModTint:  0.03,   // modifies the tint curve

-  offsetCurveModShade: 0.03,  //modifies the shade curve
+  offsetCurveModShade: 0.03,   // modifies the shade curve

-  minSaturationLight:  [0, 0],// defines the min saturation and light of all
+  minSaturationLight:  [0, 0], // defines the min saturation and light of all
                                // the colors

-  maxSaturationLight:  [1, 1],// defines the max saturation and light of all
+  maxSaturationLight:  [1, 1], // defines the max saturation and light of all
                                //the colors
 })
 ```